Hey folks,

 Grafana

-One cool thing is that your final dashboard is nothing else than a JSON
+One cool thing is that your final dashboard is nothing more than a JSON file that can be easily backed up or shared with others.

 The Result